Wandering Stars

 DOWNLOAD EBOOK

-This volume analyzes Jewish tropes in popular science fiction including Star Trek, Marvel, and other top franchises.
-The essays examine representations of Jewis
+This book analyzes Jewish tropes in popular science fiction ranging from Star Trek and Marvel to other prominent franchises.
+Sometimes the representation is sub

 Goliath as Gentle Giant